abdulazizelhadkah/Forex-data-pipeline/README.md

 # Forex-data-pipeline
-Data pipeline using Airflow (For orchestration), Spark (For processing), Python (Scripting Language)
+Data pipeline using Airflow (For orchestration), Spark (For processing), Python (Scripting Language) and Hadoop environemnt